-This website provides information about getting health insurance under the Affordable Care Act (ACA), including:
+This website provides information about the new programs available under ARPA as well as other facts about getting health insurance under the Affordable Care Act (ACA), including:

-- whether or not you must get health insurance
+- whether you must get health insurance

 - what the available plans cover